waynodiablo/Oystercard/battle_ships_web.md

 It would be nice if our battleships game looked like something that people wanted to play with, maybe we should be looking at it :wink:

-Once we have added some CSS goodness let's deploy our application to heroku and share it with the world!
+Once we have added some CSS goodness let's deploy our application to :pill: [heroku](https://github.com/makersacademy/course/blob/master/pills/heroku.md) and share it with the world!

 **Congratulations!
 You have released your first application!**